Systematic study of light and charm meson M1 radiative transitions: Numerical Results and Discussions

 \item It is worth mentioning that, our EMS results are in agreement with CQM predictions in the case of charm mesons.
 This is followed by the reduction in the numerical value of strong hyperfine interaction terms as we go to the heavy sector.
-The strong hyperfine interaction has a relatively small influence on the magnetic moments of charm mesons, contributing approximately $4\%$.
-In contrast, light mesons experience a more significant effect, with an average contribution of around $20\%$.
+For charm mesons, the hyperfine contribution to magnetic moments is only about $4\%$, whereas in light mesons it is considerably larger, averaging around $20\%$.
 Furthermore, it is significant to highlight that neutral meson bound states containing quark flavors of same charge, \textit{i.e.}, $K^{*0}~\text{and}~D^{*0}$, exhibit negative sign in their magnetic moments.
 The negatively charged lighter quark (antiquark) flavor within a neutral meson contributes significantly to the overall magnetic moment, leading to the overall negative sign.
-However, LCQSR \cite{Aliev:2019lsd} predictions for the aforementioned neutral mesons contradict this observation giving small positive numerical values for their magnetic moments.
+However, LCQSR \cite{Aliev:2019lsd} predictions for the aforementioned neutral mesons contradict this observation, giving small positive numerical values for their magnetic moments.
 Therefore, the magnetic moment measurement of such particles can shed more light on the internal structure of mesons. \end{enumerate}